zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 For a typical Macbook (for example, 2.6 GHz processor and 8 GB memory), the example test can be finalized within 30 minutes.
 The rate-limiting step is off-target site identification across the genome.
 For a typical Macbook, we expect a processing speed of ~ 50 sgRNAs designed per minute.
 For a genome-scale library with 50 k members (10 sgRNAs per gene assuming 5 k genes encoded by a genome), the laptop thus needs roughly 20 hours to finalize the design process.

-### Step 4: After editing the configure file as introduced above, cd to the working directory where the scripts and the necessary files (check list: configure file, files for targetFasta, indexFile and genome, all python scripts, seqmap executable file) are located.
-Type in the command line below:

-python sgRNA_desgin_main.py configure.txt

 ## Output description
 All the output files will be located in a directory named after the prefix given in configure.txt, under which the files about negative control sgRNA are under a subfolder named after negative.
 The prefix.fasta file contains the the target gene sequences.